ChaityaPanchal/ChatbotBundle/README.md

 ### Assets Not Loading

-If the chatbot assets are not loading properly:

-1. Ensure you've run `php bin/console assets:install --symlink`
+* Run `php bin/console assets:install --symlink`
-2. Check that the `public/bundles/chatbot/` directory exists
+* Check `public/bundles/chatbot/` exists
-3. Verify your web server has permission to access the assets
+* Ensure proper file permissions

-### Database Issues
+### Database Errors

-If you encounter database-related errors:

-1. Ensure your database connection is properly configured
+* Verify DB configuration
-2. Run `php bin/console doctrine:schema:validate` to check for issues
+* Run: `php bin/console doctrine:schema:validate`
-3. Clear the cache with `php bin/console cache:clear`
+* Run: `php bin/console cache:clear`

-### Template Not Found
+### Twig Template Errors

-If Twig templates are not found:
+* Check `twig.yaml` is correctly set up

-1. Verify the Twig configuration in `config/packages/twig.yaml`
+* Verify `config/bundles.php` includes the bundle
-2. Check that the bundle is properly registered in `config/bundles.php`
-3. Clear the Twig cache
+* Clear the Twig cache

 ---

 ## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.
+We welcome contributions!
+Feel free to open issues or submit pull requests for new features or bug fixes.

 ---

 ## License

-This bundle is released under the MIT License.
-See the LICENSE file for details.
+This bundle is open-source and licensed under the MIT License.

 ---

 ## Support

-For support and questions, please open an issue on the project repository or contact the development team.
+If you need help or have questions, feel free to open an issue on GitHub or contact the development team.

 ---

 **Happy chatting! 🤖**

+---

+Let me know if you’d like this saved as a `README.md` file or if you need a GitHub-friendly markdown version with proper links.